goloop/log/README.md

     func (l *Log) Fwarnln(w io.Writer, a ...interface{}) (n int, err error)

-Fwarnln creates message with WARN level, using the default formats for its operands and writes to w.
+Fwarnln creates message with Warn level, using the default formats for its operands and writes to w.
 Spaces are always added between operands and a newline is appended.
 It returns the number of bytes written and any write error encountered.